-The EPA makes all decisions on the importation and domestic use of living modified organisms (LMOs) that are GE based on a thorough assessment of the potential risks and benefits posed by the organisms, under the requirements of the 1996 HSNO Act.
+The EPA makes all decisions on the importation and domestic use of all new living organisms that may or not have a GE origin.
+This is based on a thorough assessment of the potential risks and benefits posed by the organisms under the 1996 HSNO Act requirements.
 If approval is given for development in containment, further approval must be given before the organisms can be field tested, conditionally released, or fully released.
 Approval is only given if, in the opinion of the EPA, the benefits of the GE product outweigh the risks.